Height and Weight Air Force Requirements: What You Need to Know

 Body Composition Improvement Programs

-They’ll work with you to create a tailored action plan addressing diet, exercise, and lifestyle factors.
+The Body Composition Improvement Program provides tailored support from human performance specialists, who work with you to devise a customized action plan addressing dietary, exercise, and lifestyle factors.

 Holistic Health and Fitness Initiatives